Quarterly Performance Review: The Definitive Guide

 At Adobe, managers have quarterly in-depth feedback conversations.
 They’ve made the process informal, omitting the written review.
 Adobe’s “Check In” process has even become a valuable recruitment tool.
 It draws in promising candidates who want more frequent developmental conversations.

 And managers deliver input routinely outside of these conversations as well.
-Importantly, the company found managers needed guidance on how to talk to employees.
-Role-playing exercises helped them learn to improve check-ins, writes Gallup.
+Importantly, the company found managers needed guidance on how to talk to employees, including what questions to ask, and which phrases to use during reviews.
+Role-playing exercises can help.
 Consider holding workshops to help your managers practice these skills.

 Sign Up for a Free Trial